C. Mayer (crater)

-C. Mayer is a lunar impact crater that is located at the northern edge of the Mare Frigoris, due north of the prominent crater Aristoteles.
+C. Mayer is a lunar impact crater that is located at the northern edge of the Mare Frigoris.
+It is at the western end of the Montes Carpatus range, and due north of the prominent crater Aristoteles.
 Also to the south, but only a third as distant, is the smaller crater Sheepshanks.
 Due east of C. Mayer is the flooded crater Kane.

 C. Mayer is a relatively young formation, with a sharp-edged and well-defined outer rim.
 The rim is not quite circular, and appears somewhat polygonal-shaped with outward bulges along the edge, most notably to the west.
 The inner walls have a terrace system and the interior is somewhat rough and irregular.
 The central peak lies just to the north of the midpoint, and extends in a northerly direction.

 The lava-flooded formation C. Mayer D is attached to the southeastern rim of the crater, and a gap in the southeastern rim joins it to the Mare Frigoris.
 Thus the lunar mare extends up to the outer rampart of C. Mayer.

+This crater is named after the Moravian astronomer and teacher Christian Mayer (1719-1783).
+His name was added to lunar nomenclature by German astronomer Johann H. Schröter in 1791.
+Its designation was adopted by the International Astronomical Union in 1935.